-- In reality, actions may have multiple outcomes - Some outcomes can indicate faulty / imperfect execution

-- jump-with-parachute Intended outcome: alive is true Unintended outcome: alive is false - Some outcomes are more random, but clearly desirable / undesirable - Pick a present at random do I get the one I longed for? - Toss a coin do I win? - Sometimes we have no clear idea what is desirable - Outcome will affect how we can continue, but in less predictable ways
+- In reality, actions may have multiple outcomes - Some outcomes can indicate faulty / imperfect execution - pick-up(object) Intended outcome: carrying(object) is true Unintended outcome: carrying(object) is false move(100,100) Intended outcome: xpos(robot)=100 Unintended outcome: xpos(robot)!= 100 - jump-with-parachute Intended outcome: alive is true Unintended outcome: alive is false - Some outcomes are more random, but clearly desirable / undesirable - Pick a present at random do I get the one I longed for? - Toss a coin do I win? - Sometimes we have no clear idea what is desirable - Outcome will affect how we can continue, but in less predictable ways